lemusc1122/2020-sensor-miniproject/Report.md

 **How is this simulation deficient?
 What factors does it fail to account for?**

 This simulation is deficient in a couple ways.
-The first is that there were
+The first is that packages are streamed endlessly to the server.
+The second way which this simulation is deficient is there may be other clients from different locations around the world that need to connect to the same server which means data comes in at different times and frequencies.
+Multi-formatting is a factor that this simulation fails to account for.
+It may be most efficient for some sensors to send data in one format and other sensors to send data in another format, so having a server that is able to process and analyze these different formats and into a single format is adventageous.

 **How is the difficulty of initially using this Python websockets library as comapared to a compiled language e.g. C++**